jwhaney/bulk-downloader/README.md

 1. hit the green *Clone or Download* button in this repo (upper right side). if you are already familiar with git and gitHub, then just clone the repo to local and skip to #4.
 2. click *Download ZIP*. you will need to extract the downloaded .zip file to where you want your project to reside. the downloaded .zip file will be called __bulk-downloader-master.zip__.
-3. __*optional*__ - create a virtual environment for the bulk-downloader to isolate the requirements/python packages.
+3. __*optional*__ - create a python 3 virtual environment for the bulk-downloader to isolate the requirements/python packages.
-4. open terminal and cd into your project source code folder - `cd bulk-downloader-master/src`
+4. open terminal and cd into your project source code folder - `cd bulk-downloader/src`
+5. run `pip3 install -r requirements.txt`
-5. run `pip install -r requirements.txt`
+    - if you've created a python 3 virtual environment (step #3) then run `pip install -r requirements.txt`
-6. run `python3 bulk_downloader.py` to start the script.
+6. run `python3 bulk_downloader.py` to start the script utility.
+    - if you've created a python 3 virtual environment (step #3) then run `python bulk_downloader.py`

 -------------------------------